Cyberboss/install-winget/README.md

 # install-winget

-Action to install [winget-cli](https://github.com/microsoft/winget-cli) v1.8.1911 on Windows runners
+Action to install [winget-cli](https://github.com/microsoft/winget-cli) default v1.8.1911 on Windows runners.
+Other versions can be installed by changing `wget_release_id` parameter.

 Currently only supports `windows-2022`/`window-latest` runner image.